Sebclem/sebclem-hassio-addon-repository/nextcloud_backup/README.md

 ## About

-Easily backup you'r Hass.io snapshots to Nextcloud.
+Easily backup your Hass.io snapshots to Nextcloud.
 Auto backup can be configure with the web interface.

+![screenshot][image]
 [Click here for the full documentation][docs]